Financial Aid Policies

 Disbursement of Aid

-The amount of a refund of fees for students who withdraw will be calculated as outlined in the University Catalog under "Refund of Registration Fees" and "Withdrawal from the University."
+The amount of a refund of fees for students who withdraw will be calculated as outlined in the University Catalog under "Refund of Registration Fees."

 FAU REPAYMENT POLICY:

-- If less aid was disbursed than was earned, you may receive a late disbursement for the difference.
+- If the calculated amount of Federal Title IV aid earned exceeds the amount disbursed, you may receive a post-withdrawal disbursement for the difference.

 Satisfactory Academic Progress